-The simple realty is, everyone needs to get their vaccines.
+The simple reality is, everyone needs to get their vaccines.
 Unfortunately, a small percentage of vaccine recipients will suffer a reaction—sometimes disabling or even fatal.

 There are several main players in the VICP.
 Injured parties are known as petitioners, who are represented by private attorneys throughout the country.
 Most of these attorneys are members of the Vaccine Injured Petitioners Bar Association.
-Anapol Weiss shareholder, Larry Cohan and associate David Carney are vaccine practitioners and practice regularly before the Vaccine Court.
 The U.S. Department of Health and Human Services (HHS) defends all vaccine-related claims and is represented by the U.S. Department of Justice (DOJ) attorneys.
 Claims are handled in the U.S. Court of Federal Claims in Washington, D.C.

 The vaccine injury table is your one-stop location to determine which vaccines the VICP covers.
 Listed vaccines are tetanus toxoid; pertussis; measles, mumps, and rubella; polio virus; Hepatitis A; Hepatitis B; Haemophilus influenza type b; Varicella; rotavirus, pneumococcal conjugate; seasonal influenza, meningococcal; and human papillomavirus.

 By way of example, after the influenza vaccination, symptoms of Guillain-Barre syndrome begin between two and 45 days later.
 For shoulder injuries, the onset typically is hours or days.
 Most cases filed in the VICP involve autoimmune diseases or shoulder injuries.

 To be eligible for compensation, injury claims must be filed within three years after the first symptom onset.
 For death claims, claims must be filed within two years of the death and within four years of the first symptom.